 - 1632: Frank Jackson had served as a grunt in the Vietnam war and then worked as a miner, when he was called to organise and lead the defense of first Grantville and then the United States of Europe.

-- In Harry Turtledove's Timeline-191 series, Sam Carsten starts out as an enlisted man in the US Navy.
+- Sam Carsten starts out as an enlisted man in the US Navy.
 During the period between the Great War and the Second Great War, he takes a test to become an officer, passes, and eventually gets his own command in the later books.